 Baking cups are available in a wide array of colors, shapes, sizes and materials, so choosing the perfect type can be somewhat overwhelming.
-Used primarily to line cupcake or muffin pans to prevent batter from sticking to the sides, these cups are not a one style or one-size-fits-all product.
-Through explanation and analysis of different options and advantages, this guide will help ensure that your culinary and confectionary creations look and taste delicious, and are consistent in size, shape, and style.
+Used primarily to line cupcake or muffin pans to prevent batter from sticking to the sides, these cups are not a one-style or one-size-fits-all product.
+By analyzing the options and advantages, you can ensure that your culinary and confectionery creations look and taste delicious, and that they're consistent in size, shape, and style.

 The first step in choosing the right baking cup is determining your purpose for baking.
 Will the finished product be on display?
 Is it intended to serve a high-volume crowd?
 After making these decisions, consider the many benefits of baking cups.
 Some common advantages include:

 Easy Clean-Up.
 A high-volume restaurant or bakery might not have extra time to dedicate to cleaning dirty pans.
 Avoid the messes that result from sticky batter in unlined pans and create a finished product that has a consistent shape by using baking cups.

 Sanitation.
 Baking cups provide a protective outer layer that helps prevent the spread of germs during the transfer from oven, to display, to customer.
 Great for public events during which baked goods are on display, liners can offer customers peace of mind by guaranteeing that their food has not been unnecessarily touched.